 Well, here's what I think.
 First off, women should stop reading publications that tell them that they're lesser than their male counterparts.
 I think that you can teach a woman how to get the career they want without first putting them in a little pigeon-hole that you then graciously offer to help them get out of.
 Being a woman should never be portrayed as a “hurdle” that WE need to get over.
 In fact, being a woman is an extra asset as much as it can at times be a liability.

-A few months ago, my business partner Sean (who also happens to be my husband) and I went to a meeting with a potential new client.
-Sean had been the point of contact prior to the meeting.
+A few months ago, my business partner (who is male) and I went to a meeting with a potential new client.
+My partner had been the point of contact before the meeting.
 We showed up and the guy behind the desk never once directly spoke to me.
-He would cut me off as I spoke and essentially ask Sean to finish the sentence I was in the middle of.
-My husband said later that he wouldn’t have been surprised if the guy had asked me to get him some coffee.
-We actually joked that we wondered if the guy even realized I was the CEO of the company.
-(In case you’re wondering, we declined taking him on as a client.)
+He would cut me off as I spoke and essentially ask my partner to finish the sentence I was in the middle of.
+My partner said later that he wouldn't have been surprised if the guy had asked me to get him some coffee.
+We joked that we wondered if the guy even realized I was the CEO of the company.
+(In case you're wondering, we declined to take him on as a client.)